Mascarita Dorada

-Mascarita Sagrada (Spanish: Little Sacred Mask; born February 19, 1982), is the ring name of a Mexican Luchador enmascarado, or masked professional wrestler, who works in the Mini-Estrella division, comparable to midget wrestling.
-He is also known for his tenure with WWE under the ring name El Torito (Spanish for The Little Bull).
-Currently signed by Lucha Libre AAA as a freelancer.
+Mascarita Dorada (Spanish: Little Golden Mask; born February 19, 1982) is the ring name of a Mexican professional wrestler, who works in Mexico's Mini-Estrella divisions, comparable to midget wrestling.
+He is also known for his tenure with Consejo Mundial de Lucha Libre as Mascarita Dorada and WWE under the ring name El Torito (Spanish for The Little Bull).
+He is signed to Lucha Libre AAA Worldwide and WWE under the ring name Mascarita Sagrada.

 From 2000 until 2007, he worked under the name Mascarita Sagrada in Asistencia Asesoría y Administración (AAA), taking over after the original Mascarita Sagrada left AAA.
 In 2007 he moved from AAA to join Consejo Mundial de Lucha Libre (CMLL) he changed name to Mascarita Dorada.
 After leaving CMLL in 2011, he began wrestling for El Hijo del Santo under the ring name Mascarita Plateada, while also returning to AAA under the Mascarita Dorada ring name.
 He is a former two-time Mexican National Mini-Estrella Champion and co-holder of the AAA Mascot Tag Team Championship along with Máscara Sagrada.
-Mascarita Dorada's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from wrestling fans.
+Mascarita Dorada's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from professional wrestling fans.